rkbrian/capstone_project_v01/README.md

    - [**ERC721**](https://docs.openzeppelin.com/contracts/4.x/erc721)

 ## Notes:
- - InterPlanetary File System (IPFS): We can save the XR object on the IPFS for complete decentralization.
+ - InterPlanetary File System (IPFS): We can save the XR object and the NFT json files on the IPFS for complete decentralization, instead of Mongo DB.